-To ensure your plants are growing in the best environment, you can also get a pH Tester to check the soil, and use the guide above to see what range your vegetables should be grown in.
+To ensure your plants are growing in the best environment, you can also get a pH tester to check the soil, and use the guide above to see what range your vegetables should be grown in.
 Don’t worry if you’re not at this step yet.
-My first couple of years of growing my garden I didn’t check my soil.
+The first couple of years of growing my garden I didn’t check my soil.

 And if you’re looking for seeds I recommend Botanical Interests.
 The majority of the seeds I buy come from here and I absolutely love them.